School design: reimagining the learning space

-Imagine a kindergarten where an outdoor courtyard transforms into a giant paddling pool when it rains, or where a rooftop playground can only be accessed by climbing a vertical rope tunnel.
+Imagine a school design or kindergarten where an outdoor courtyard transforms into a giant paddling pool when it rains.
+Or where a rooftop playground can only be accessed by climbing a vertical rope tunnel.
 Japanese architects Youji no Shiro are taking a creative approach to redesigning and redefining learning spaces for kids.

 These cluttered, bright and busy spaces are a stark contrast to the simple, minimalist and neutral learning environments created by Youji no Shiro.
 While both approaches have equal merit, it’s fascinating to see how another culture caters to early childhood philosophies and the developmental needs of children.

-A few of Youji no Shiro’s key principles are simple design, lots of natural light and ventilation, organic materials and a connection to nature.
-Over 24 years, Youji no Shiro have created more than 350 spaces for children, and their portfolio extends into countries including Germany, the Netherlands and China.
+Some of Youji no Shiro’s key principles are: simple design, lots of natural light and ventilation, organic materials and a connection to nature.
+Over 24 years, Youji no Shiro have created more than 350 spaces for children.
+Their portfolio extends into countries including Germany, the Netherlands and China.

 Much like in Australia, Japanese preschool education is child-centred and revolves around social and emotional development, friendship and responsibility.
 The focus is on fun and learning through play, rather than academic study.
-Youji no Shiro support child-centred design for a child-centred education, and operate on the understanding that kindergartens are for kids first, grown-ups second.
+Youji no Shiro support child-centred design for a child-centred education.
+They operate on the understanding that kindergartens are for kids first, grown-ups second.

 Taku Hibino, CEO of Hibino Sekkei, sums up their approach.
 “Some people are surprised by the fact that the childcare facilities we design are very simple in colour,” he says.
 “This is because we think the children themselves are already colourful: once they come in and use the facilities, the entire architecture will be coloured by their acts, clothes and energy.”

-Youji no Shiro’s large, open-plan areas are flexible and diverse spaces that encourage communal activity and act as a blank canvas for kids to project their imaginative play onto.
+Youji no Shiro’s large, open-plan areas are flexible and diverse spaces that encourage communal activity.
+They act as a blank canvas for kids to project their imaginative play onto.
 This simple design strikes a balance between education and entertainment.